LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/forms/validation-with-javascript.rst

 .. admonition:: Example

-   This example will log the value of an input, update the input's value, and then log it again.
+   This example will log the value of an input, update the input's value, and then log it again when the button is clicked.

    .. replit:: html
       :slug: dom-input-example